samruddh/samruddh/README.md

 - 👋 Hi, I’m @samruddh
-- 👀 I’m interested in node.js, react.js and react native
+- 👀 I’m interested in node.js, react.js and AWS
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning to be live in present
 - 💞️ I’m looking to collaborate on node.js
-- 📫 How to reach me samruddhashah@hmail.com
+- 📫 How to reach me samruddhashah@mgail.com

 <!---
 samruddh/samruddh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.